buraksezer/olric/README.md

 * Quorum-based voting for replica control(Read/Write quorums),
 * Supports atomic operations,
 * Supports distributed queries on keys,
+* Provides a plugin interface for service discovery daemons,
 * Provides a locking primitive which inspired by [SETNX of Redis](https://redis.io/commands/setnx#design-pattern-locking-with-codesetnxcode).

 See [Sample Code](https://github.com/buraksezer/olric#sample-code) section for a quick experimentation.